aaronengels/DrmmToPowerBI/README.md

 ## API
 You'll need to create API keys to run the PowerShell scripts.
 Find more information how to create API keys in the [Datto Online Help](https://help.aem.autotask.net/en/Content/2SETUP/APIv2.htm).
 Store the API keys in the provide registry file.
 # Scripts
+## Set Config
+You only need to run this [script](https://github.com/aaronengels/DrmmToPowerBI/blob/main/Set-Config.ps1) once.
+It is an interactive script that sets registry values for you based on your input.
+It also allows you to encrypt your SQL password and Datto RMM API Secret Key so it is not stored in plaintext in the registry.
+If you do opt to encrypt, this script will provide you with the randomly generated encryption key.
+In order to run the remaining scripts, you will need to provide that key in the form of the variable `$env:DrmmToPowerBICredentialKey` (this is designed so that you can store the key in the Datto RMM system as a masked account variable and run UpdateSQLTables.ps1 as a component).
 ## Create SQL Tables
 You only need to run this [script](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLTables.ps1) once.
 Alternatively run the [query](https://github.com/aaronengels/DrmmToPowerBI/blob/main/CreateSQLTables.sql) directly in SQL to create the tables in the database.
 I decided to create a simple database [schema](https://github.com/aaronengels/DrmmToPowerBI/blob/main/SQLTables.jpg) that can be used easly to create dashboards and reports in Microsoft PowerBI.
 ## Create SQL Procedures